Meet Cal’s DREAMers

 People come to the United States for the promise of freedom and opportunity.
 How we follow through on that promise defines us as a nation.
 The Haas, Jr. Fund’s immigration work is rooted in our founders’ respect for the immigrants they saw working for a better life, and in an abiding belief in fair and equitable treatment for all people.

-A modernized immigration system will lead to higher wages and increased tax revenue.
-Immigrants establish companies, create jobs and drive innovation.
+A modernized immigration system will lead to higher wages and increased tax revenue to support essential government functions that benefit us all.
+Immigrants establish companies, create jobs, and drive innovation.

 People come to the U.S. to provide better opportunities for themselves and their children.
 Immigration has enriched American communities throughout history.